Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Appendix

 \textbf{Inference code.} Here we provide the inference pseudo-code.
 Notably, to prevent potential precision explosion, we approximate the solution for JSD same as Reverse KL-divergence, as they are inherently similar.

-\textbf{Compute resources.} For training RLHF, MORLHF models, the number of workers are set as $3$, each taking up $7,000$M of memory, running for $5$ hours; for training DPO, MODPO models, the number of workers are set as $2$, each taking up $11,000$M of memory, running for $3$ hours.
-For \MOPO{MOPO}, see Table \ref{tab:exp_details_text_generation}, which takes $4$ hours.
+\textbf{Compute resources.} Average training times for the 7b parameter family of LLMs (OpenChat-v3.5, Llama-3.1-8B, Mistral-7b-v0.2 (Instruct), and Zephyr-7b-beta) are provided.
+For training RLHF and MODPO models, the number of workers are set as $3$, each taking up $7,000$M of memory, running for $5.1$ and $5.7$ hours respectively; for training RiC and PARM models, the number of workers are set as $2$, each taking up $11,000$M of memory, running for $3.4$ and $3.2$ hours respectively.
+For \MOPO{MOPO}, see Table \ref{tab:exp_details_text_generation}, which takes $4.1$ hours.

 \textbf{Training hyper-parameters.} For PPO, we follow the settings of \cite{yang2024rewards} and train for $25$ batches; for DPO, we follow \cite{zhou2023beyond}, with \texttt{PERDEVICE\_BATCH\_SIZE}$=1$ and \texttt{MAX\_LENGTH}$=64$.